US refugee class action

-Congress created the SIV program in 2008 for Iraqis and in 2009 for Afghans in order to provide a legal pathway to safety for local allies who have become the target of militias and other anti-US forces.
+Congress created the SIV program in 2008 for Iraqis and in 2009 for Afghans in order to provide a legal pathway to safety for local allies who have become the target of the Taliban, ISIS, and other anti-US forces.

 A US-based Freshfields team and IRAP commenced a class action lawsuit in 2018, representing a class of SIV applicants – the plaintiffs – on a pro bono basis.
 The action was brought against the Department of State and Department of Homeland Security, in addition to representatives of these agencies.
 This case, Allies v.
-Pompeo, is the first class action brought on behalf of SIV applicants.
+Blinken, is the first class action brought on behalf of SIV applicants.

 An important victory

-“Keeping our promises to Afghans and Iraqis who have risked everything to help us is crucial, and this important decision helps ensure that we fulfill our duty to help our brave allies,” says Freshfields Associate Rebecca Curwin.
+“Keeping our promises to Afghans and Iraqis who have risked everything to help us is crucial, and this important decision helps ensure that we fulfil our duty to help our brave allies,” says Freshfields Associate Rebecca Curwin.
 “As a lawyer, it is incredibly rewarding to work on such an important case.”

 Deepa Alagesan, IRAP supervising attorney, said: “We are thrilled that this decision could finally bring relief to these men and women and their families, who have risked everything to support US missions in their home countries and have been forced to wait in limbo for far too long.”

 Freshfields Partner Linda Martin underlined the firm’s commitment to making a positive difference within the communities we touch: “I’m incredibly proud of our team’s hard work on behalf of our clients,” she said.